ash/raku-course/essentials/running-programs/from-command-line/index.md

 Hello, World!
 ```

-When working with the Unix-based systems, you can add a shebang and make the file executable:
+When working with Unix-based systems, you can add a shebang and make the file executable:

 ```raku
 #!/usr/bin/env raku